 Skylight leaks represent one of the most common challenges Pittsburgh homeowners face with these installations.
 Understanding why leaks occur is the first step toward prevention.
 In Pittsburgh’s climate, flashing failures frequently cause skylight leaks, especially as the metal flashing expands and contracts during temperature fluctuations.
 Seal deterioration also leads to water intrusion, with rubber gaskets and caulking breaking down over time from UV exposure and weather elements.

-Preventative maintenance offers the best form of protection against skylight leaks.
+Preventative maintenance offers the best protection against skylight leaks.
 Schedule annual inspections to check flashing integrity, replace deteriorated sealants, and clear debris from drainage channels.
-Apply new caulking where needed using silicone products specifically formulated for outdoor use, and consider applying protective coatings to extend the life of rubber seals and gaskets that prevent water intrusion.
+When repairing deteriorated sealant, use a putty knife to carefully remove old material and thoroughly clean the area before applying new skylight sealant designed for extreme temperature variations.
+Apply new caulking where needed using silicone products specifically formulated for outdoor use, and consider applying protective coatings to extend the life of rubber seals and gaskets.

-If you discover a leak, immediately place buckets to collect water and protect interior finishes.
+If you discover a leak, take immediate emergency measures to minimize damage.
+Place buckets to collect water and protect interior finishes.
 Use towels to absorb standing water, and run fans to dry affected areas.
-While these emergency measures help reduce damage, contacting a professional Pittsburgh roofing contractor as soon as possible remains essential for proper repairs that address the underlying cause rather than just symptoms.
+Remove valuables from affected areas to prevent damage.
+For severe weather situations, secure waterproof tarps over the skylight using boards to hold them in place.
+While these emergency measures help reduce damage, professional repairs typically cost $125–$800 and remain essential for addressing the underlying cause rather than just symptoms.

 Conquering Condensation and Moisture Problems